 The Award is a way of acknowledging the hard work and commitment of people who contribute to protecting, enhancing and promoting the UK’s woodland.
 Each year CMA will look for a person or a group of people for whom sharing their knowledge, skills, experience and enthusiasm has resulted in an exceptional contribution to the management of woodland within the countryside or urban greenspace of the UK.
 Let’s showcase the amazing woodland work that we all know takes place across England, Wales and Northern Ireland.

-If you would like to submit an entry for 2025 please complete and return the nomination form (link below) by midnight on Sunday 12 October.
+If you would like to submit an entry for 2026 please complete and return the nomination form (link below) by midnight on Sunday 13 September.

 How to apply for the inaugural George Mist Award for Woodland Magic

 You can nominate a person or organisation that you feel deserves to be the winner of the Award, or you can put forward one of your own projects.
+Nominees do not have to be members of the Countryside Management Association.

 Nominations are welcome for/from:

-• Employers
+- Employers

-• Other organisations/groups
+- Other organisations/groups

-• Volunteers
+- Volunteers

-• Individual countryside management staff
+- Individual countryside management staff

-George Mist Award – Nomination Form
+George Mist Award for Woodland Magic – Nomination Form